utrox/cybersecuritybase-project-1/README.md

 # Cyber security base - Project 1
 This project was made for the [Cybersecurity Project I](https://cybersecuritybase.mooc.fi/module-3.1) mooc.fi course.

-It's a basic web application containing 5 security flaws, and comments about how to fix these flaws.
+It's a basic web application containing 5 security flaws from the [OWASP Top10 2017 list](https://owasp.org/www-project-top-ten/2017/Top_10) and comments about how to fix these flaws.

 Do not reuse code from this project, as it has multiple extremely dangerous security vulnerabilities.

+___

 ### LINK: [link to the repository](https://github.com/utrox/cybersecuritybase-project-1)
 ### INSTALLATION: